kadena-io/chainweb-node/README.md

 *   `chainweb-tests`: A test suite for the chainweb library and chainweb-node.

-In addition, a number of example executables are also included:
+In addition, the following example executables are included which demonstrate the use of individual sub-components:

 *   `single-chain-example`: An simple end-to-end scenario for mining and synchronizing nodes for a single chain.